 Selling Luxury Travel Review

 Dean Horvath wants to make you a luxury travel advisor.
 I think he means travel agent with a fancier font and bitchier clients.
-His program costs $1,597 upfront and promises flexible, remote work and huge travel discounts.
+His program costs $1,597 upfront and floats flexible, remote work and huge travel discounts.
 But between micromanaging itineraries and being on call 24/7, it teeters on customer service with a passport.
 Honestly, wouldn’t blame ya if you just booked your own trips and called it a day.

 Peaceful Profits Review